AndrewDMorgan/PyVectors-and-PyMarching/PyVectors/README.md

   > This will not affect the perlin noise, it will just make it run quicker as it dosent have to generate unused random numbers (there are thousands of extra numbers and generating and creating random numbers in mass amounts in very slow)
  ## *A faster version of perlin noise*
   > This new version of perlin noise is in the works and will use the math.mix function and the math.smoothstep function to create smooth veriating terrain with less computaional complexity/intensity.
+ ## *Smooth min and max functions*
+  > This will smoothly get the min/max of two values or a list

 # *New Features:*

  ## *Current Commit*
+  > Added crystal noise 2D (worly noise where the take the second smallest distance) under the noise class (crystal2D).
+This new noise type has been fully optimised.

+  > Added worly noise 2D under the noise class (worly2D).
+This new noise type has been fully optimised.

+ ## *Last Commit*
   > Fixed the length function

   > Added a map function under the math class taking in a number, min val, max val, new min, new max